cfeng-dev/cfeng-dev.github.io/_pages/about.md

 As part of a collaborative project during my studies, my fellow students and I developed an embedded system for real-time wind condition monitoring to optimize wind power applications.
 We utilized Arduino as the main controller, integrating Modbus for sensor communication and MQTT for data transmission.

-Outside of academics, I enjoy playing basketball, gaming (especially Mario Kart and Zelda), and cooking Asian cuisine for my girlfriend.
+In my free time, I play basketball, enjoy video games like Mario Kart and Zelda, and cook Asian dishes.